 Set the size and the location of the window in the AppKit apps | How To Create macOS Apps

-This article uses the sample code which was created in the previous article.
-You can download it from the following article.
+This article utilizes the sample code created in the previous article.
+You can download it from the link provided below.

 TOC